Spinal lock: Twister

 The twister (a similar move in wrestling is known as a guillotine) is a sideways body bend and neck crank, which involves forcing the head towards the shoulder while controlling the body, hence causing lateral hyperflexion of the cervical spine.
 The technique involves tension in several body parts, and depending on the flexibility of the recipient, can also involve pain in the knees, abdomen and torso.
 The twister is often confused with the spine crank since it involves a degree of lateral non-cervical spinal flexion.
 The main pressure is, however, on the cervical spine, making it a neck crank.
 It is performed from a back mount single vine ride position, where the top combatant has one "hook" threaded through the bottom opponent's legs and secured behind the ankle.
-The combatant then pulls the opponent's opposite arm behind his or her own head and grabs hold of the opponent's head, pulling it down to the shoulder.
+The combatant then pulls the opponent's opposite arm behind their own head and grabs hold of the opponent's head, pulling it down to the shoulder.
 The move was popularized by Eddie Bravo and the 10th Planet Jiu-Jitsu system.
 On March 26, 2011 Chan Sung Jung finished Leonard Garcia at UFC Fight Night: Seattle in round 2 of their fight using a twister.
 This was the first and only twister finish in UFC history until Bryce Mitchell defeated Matt Sayles with the maneuver in December 2019.
 The third instance was during UFC Vegas 78, when Da'Mon Blackshear finished Jose Johnson with a twister.

 Prior to this, Shuichiro Katsumura defeated Hiroyuki Yamashiro with a twister in ZST 20 on May 24, 2009.
 Shayna Baszler also submitted Megumi Yabushita with a twister on January 30, 2010.
 On December 31, 2014, Shinya Aoki scored a first-round twister win over Yuki Yamamoto at Inoki Genome Federation's Inoki Bom-Ba-Ye 2014.
 At the 2015 ADCC tournament in São Paulo, Vinny Magalhaes submitted Rodrigo Artilheiro in the quarterfinals using a twister.
 Angela Lee defeated Natalie Gonzalez Hills by twister at One FC: Pride of Lions.

 This move is also used in professional wrestling by various performers such as JD McDonagh, Tama Tonga, and Matt Riddle.